willgraham345/drl_swarm/docs/source/src_code_docs/launch_functions.md

 # Launch Functions Defined in `/src/drl_pkg/launch`

 **IMPORTANT**: For all `get_launch_description()` functions, we will treat them as if their function inputs are `LaunchConfiguration` objects.
 This is done so the documentation can be more easily read, as Sphinx does not have built-ins for `LaunchConfiguration` objects.
+Additionally, the return object will be a list of nodes run by the launch function.

 TODO: Add a classDiagram describing the interaction between different launch argments, with launch files acting as the classes.